-Secured creditors hold a vested interest over some of the company’s assets.
-For example, they might hold a security interest in the company’s assets as a result of a mortgage loan.
-If their security interest has been properly registered according to the Personal Property Securities Act, secured creditors essentially fall outside of the liquidation process because they have a legal guarantee to get their money back from the liquidated companies.
+If their security interest has been properly registered according to the Personal Property Securities Act, secured creditors essentially fall outside the liquidation process because they have a legal guarantee to get their money back from the liquidated companies.

 What About Those Who Miss Out On Their Claim?

-While the liquidator will do their best to ensure that all parties are fairly compensated, there isn’t always sufficient funds to meet all the claims.
+While the liquidator will do their best to ensure that all parties are fairly compensated, there aren’t always sufficient funds to meet all the claims.

-In the event that employees don’t receive a settlement of their entitlements, they can seek assistance from the Fair Entitlements Guarantee – which is a scheme that allows employees who have been retrenched due to liquidation to claim up to 13 weeks of their various entitlements, including unpaid wages.
+If employees don’t receive a settlement of their entitlements, they can seek assistance from the Fair Entitlements Guarantee, which is a scheme that allows employees who have been retrenched due to liquidation to claim up to 13 weeks of their various entitlements, including unpaid wages.

-Shareholders also don’t have much recourse if they miss out on a claim because they are last on the list to be paid.
+Shareholders also don’t have much recourse if they miss out on a claim because they are last to be paid.
 So, their only recourse is to realise their loss as a capital loss.

 What Does Liquidation Mean for Company Directors?

-Once a liquidator has been appointed, either voluntarily or involuntarily, company directors will no longer have any decision-making authority.
+Once a liquidator has been appointed voluntarily or involuntarily, company directors will no longer have any decision-making authority.
 The liquidator now manages all the company’s affairs.

-And while the director(s) are generally protected during the liquidation process, there are some instances where they may be held personally liable, including:
+And while the director(s) are generally protected during the liquidation process, there are some instances where they may be held personally liable, including the following:

-- where operated unlawfully by trading insolvent or by breaching the requirements of the Corporations Act, and
+- Where operated unlawfully by trading insolvent or by breaching the requirements of the Corporations Act

-- where they made a personal guarantee to creditors (in other words, they agreed to be personally liable for creditor debts if the company was unable to pay them).
+- They made a personal guarantee to creditors (in other words, they agreed to be personally liable for creditor debts if the company could not pay them).

-While there is some risk being banned as a director, it’s not a likely or automatic process.
+While being banned as a director is risky, it’s not a likely or automatic process.
 In fact, directors generally won’t get disqualified unless ASIC believes it’s in the public’s interest to impose a ban.

 Generally, ASIC may disqualify a person from managing a corporation for up to five years if they have been an officer of two or more companies that have entered liquidation within the previous seven years, although this also depends on the circumstances and relationship between the companies.
-It may also depend on whether they committed one of the offences listed above.
+It may also depend on whether they committed one of the abovementioned offences.

 What are the Pros and Cons of Liquidation?

-As with any strategy, it’s important to weigh up the pros and cons of voluntarily entering into liquidation.
+As with any exit strategy, it’s important to weigh up the pros and cons of voluntarily entering liquidation.